Interdisciplinary Programs

 IDIS 161.
 All About Prague.
 This course is an introduction to Czech history and architecture in the context of Central European history, with a minor emphasis on music.
 This introduction includes the historical origins of the Moravian Church and a subsequent visit to Bethlehem Chapel, effectively its birthplace.
 We survey Czech history and European architecture before departing on a week-long trip to Prague, where all architectural styles of the last one thousand years are on display.

 IDIS 164.
-History, Architecture, and Politics of Venice, Salzburg, Munich, Paris, and Berlin.
+History and Architecture in Venice, Salzburg, Munich, Paris, and Berlin.
 This course is devised around a 20-day trip which will take students to five cities: Venice, Salzburg, Munich, Paris and Berlin.
 The main purpose of this course is to introduce the students to the major architectural styles, as they are expressed through the landmarks of each one of the five cities, and relate them to the history and political regimes of the time those landmarks were created.
 The ultimate objective here is two-fold.
 By the end of the trip students should be able to identify most of the major architectural styles that have dominated the history of the western world and recognize the major features of each of those styles.
 They should also understand the extent to which architecture, on top of being a form of art in its own right, is also a powerful tool in the hands of political leaders to showcase the power, the wealth and sometimes, but not always, the genius of the regimes they lead.
 The course will consist of visits to sites preceded and followed by readings on the part of students and lectures by the instructor.
 (M6)

 IDIS 165.
 Life Walk of Justice: Introduction to Peace and Justice Studies.
 (Also Religion 165) In this course students will be encouraged to identify and analyze (in)justice in our own lives, communities and world.
 In addition to course readings, we will use the contemplative practices of memoir and walking as resources for critical thinking.
 A majority of the course will involve students developing responses to (in)justice through various projects that reflect students’ own passion and design, including academic, artistic, political, social, service-oriented, and personal responses.
 Prerequisites: First-Year students and sophomores only; juniors and seniors with permission of the instructor.
 (M3)